-If your presentation contains unpublished data, ITAR controlled and/or other sensitive information, please be aware that the open sessions at the meeting may be recorded and/or webcast.
-Presentation materials given to the committee may be posted on a publicly accessible website.
+Note to Presenters: If your presentation contains unpublished data, ITAR controlled and/or other sensitive information, please be aware that the open sessions at the meeting are being webcast and presentation materials given to the committee may be posted on a publicly accessible website.
 Please edit your presentations accordingly.